mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 potentially impacting tourist activities.
-The ship and its launch must remain at the starport but the air/raft has permission to travel within a restricted range covering Drenalch’s inhabited regions, which are all at least 3,000 kilometres from the suspected Ancients site.
+The ship and its launch must remain at the starport but the air/raft has permission to travel within a restricted range covering Drenalch’s inhabited regions, which are all at least 3,000 kilometers from the suspected Ancients site.

 At the end of the period, the government makes a decision on Amaad’s application.
 Rather than roll for the result, the Referee may choose